 The breathtaking views from the Point Vicente Lighthouse and the Palos Verdes Peninsula are hard to hate.
 If you're looking for a romantic destination or relaxing surroundings, the Point Vicente Lighthouse location offers both.
 If you're offshore, the beam from Point Vicente Lighthouse's powerful lens can be seen up to 20 miles at sea.

 Aside from enjoying the sunset from the lighthouse, many people walk their dogs nearby or go for a jog on nearby trails.
-In fact, you can walk from the lighthouse over from Terranea Resort, a destination hotel which is about a mile away.
 Trained docents also lead hikes in nearby areas.

 The view from the nearby cliffs is superb.
 The nearby park offers excellent opportunities for enthusiastic whale watchers.
 You can join them from December through Mid-May at the Interpretive Center's 150-seat outdoor amphitheater.
 Take binoculars to catch a closer glimpse of the migrating gray whales.